Cooperative Education and Internship Program (CEIP)

+Cooperative Education and Internship Program (CEIP)

+>

-For students seeking to participate in CEIP in summer or fall 2020, Career and Professional Development has created online CEIP Online Orientation and Enrollment.
+> For students seeking to participate in CEIP in winter 2021, spring 2021, and/or summer 2021, Career and Professional Development has created online CEIP Online Orientation and Enrollment.
 Follow these steps:

-- Log onto Handshake, click on “Events,” and then “CEIP: Co-op/Internship Program Orientation and Enrollment Online.”
-Click the blue “RSVP for Event” button.

-# Cooperative Education and Internship Program (CEIP)

-For students seeking to participate in CEIP in winter 2021, spring 2021, and/or summer 2021, Career and Professional Development has created online CEIP Online Orientation and Enrollment.
-Follow these steps:
+>

-- Log onto Handshake, click on “Events,” and then “CEIP: Co-op/Internship Program Orientation and Enrollment Online.”
+> - Log onto Handshake, click on “Events,” and then “CEIP: Co-op/Internship Program Orientation and Enrollment Online.”
 Click the blue “RSVP for Event” button.